open-quantum-safe/liboqs/CONTRIBUTING.md

 The rest of this describes the step-by-step procedure to add a new KEM or signature algorithm to liboqs nist-branch.
 Separate instructions apply for adding an algorithm to master branch.

 If you get stuck or are unsure of what to do, feel free to contact us via a GitHub issue/pull request/@mention, or email one of the team.

+Much of this integration work can be performed automatically with [liboqs-utils](https://github.com/truth-quark/liboqs-utils). liboqs-utils is currently under development, but may save development time.
+Usage & feedback for this repository is welcomed.

 ### Basic steps